-My goal here was to complete the game with a perfect record, without ever losing a duel, and to 100% completion, defined as all dungeon treasures and all world magic spells.
+My goal here was a sizable challenge: Beat the game to 100% with a perfect record.
+That means never losing a duel, and with 100% defined as collecting all dungeon treasures and all world magic spells.
 On the top difficulty level of course.
 This is both a general strategy guide for that and a writeup of my particular playthrough.

 First you must pick a starting color.
 This doesn't really matter - the idea of not losing a single duel is to completely avoid any fighting until you've upgraded the deck a lot.
 I most prefer to start as a White mage.
 Not for the deck contents - the white deck is likely the worst of the starting options, the black and red decks are better with better mana and more attacking creatures.
 But starting as White gives you the Sword of Resistance world spell, to teleport to a city being attacked, which is more important and useful than any of the other options.